ACE-Z666/ACE-Z666/README.md

 ###

-<p align="left">I'm Abhijith J Nair, A Computer Science and Engineering student from Pandalam, Kerala, India!!<br><br>- 🔭 I’m working as Video Editor in IEDC Bootcamp CEC<br>- 📚 I'm currently learning Full Stack Web Development<br>- ⚡ In my free time I like to do extra-curricular activities.</p>
+<p align="left">I'm a Computer Science and Engineering student studying at College of Engineereing, Chengannur, Kerala, India!!<br><br>- 🔭 I’m working as Video Editor in IEDC Bootcamp CEC<br>- 📚 I'm currently learning Full Stack Web Development<br>- ⚡ In my free time I like to do extra-curricular activities.</p>

 ###